microsoft/WindowsAppSDK/docs/Coding-Guidelines/Experimental.md

 in different release channels.
 See the TerminalVelocity document for detailed information on how to implement an experimental feature using a specific technology (e.g. C++, IDL, WinRT).

-Your should ensure that your feature's state is disabled in Preview and Stable release channels, and enabled in the Experimental release channel.
+You should ensure that your feature's state is disabled in Preview and Stable release channels, and enabled in the Experimental release channel.

 # Stripping experimental APIs from WinRT metadata (.winmd)